RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 8.3.1.
 Purpose

-8.3.2.5.
-If a representative cannot serve out his/her term, the departmental head of the department in which that person resides will choose a replacement to complete the remaining term.
+8.3.2.c.
+If a representative cannot serve out their term, the Head of the department in which that person resides will choose a replacement to complete the remaining term.

 8.4.
 The Process

 8.4.1.
-The Dean will ensure that dossiers are complete and then forward them to the CRPTC.
+The Dean will ensure that dossiers are complete and will notify the CRPTC when they are ready for review, vote and assessment.

 8.4.2.
-The CRPTC will review the dossiers in a timely manner and, by formal vote, determine if it concurs with the department’s recommendation.
+The CRPTC will review the dossiers in a timely manner and, by formal vote in the Faculty Excellence Portal, support or not support the requested action.

 8.4.3.
-The vote and a written assessment for each candidate will be forwarded to the Dean and will be included in the candidate’s dossier as it moves forward to the university level.
+The vote and a written assessment for each candidate by the CRPTC will be via the Faculty Excellence Portal and will be included in the candidate’s dossier as it moves forward to the university level.

 8.4.4.
-If the Dean’s assessment and recommendation differ from the DVF, Department Head and/or College RPT Committee, the Dean may meet with the department head and review committees to discuss the process relative to CNR RPT standards.
+If the Dean’s assessment and recommendation differ from the DVF, Department Head and/or CRPTC, the Dean may meet with the Department Head and review committees to discuss the process relative to the College’s RPT standards.

 8.5 Voting

-8.5.3 College administrators who hold tenured positions in a department in the College of Natural Resources vote with the DVF of their home department.
+8.5.6.
+College administrators who hold tenured positions in a department in CNR vote with the DVF of their home department.
 University administrators with tenure homes in the College may vote with the DVF of their home department if they devote a minimum of 0.5 FTE to regular department faculty responsibilities.